Kyeg/sentry-trustzone-arm-numaker-m2354/README.md

     + $ Click the "Download" button to initiate the flashing process and load the nonsecure program into the board.
         + ![fig](Doc/load_nonsecure_project.png)
         + ![fig](Doc/load_nonsecure_result.png)
     + $ We can moreover use virtual COM port (baud rate = 115200) to verify whether the board is successfully running the secure & nonsecure program.
+Following logs should be shown in the terminal after reloaded or reset.
         + ![fig](Doc/putty.png)
 ### Setup Python Agent
   + #### Tutorial